 Redefining Housing Affordability | Planetizen News

-A new study from the University of , Berkeley’s Terner Center for Housing Innovation attempts to the conversation about housing affordability.
+A new study from the of California, Berkeley’s Terner Center for Housing Innovation attempts to the conversation about housing affordability.

 As Erin Baldassari explains in an article for KQED, the study “argues the classic — ‘Is a place affordable?’ — should instead be supplanted with a new one: ‘Who can afford this place?’”
-The subtle difference between those two questions can illuminate disparities.
-For example, “we’ve been saying Beverly Hills is perfectly affordable because the people who live there can afford it.”
+The subtle between those two questions can illuminate stark .
+For example, “we’ve been saying Beverly Hills is perfectly affordable because the people who there can afford it.”

-To shift to a new definition of affordability, researchers used data about housing costs, , and other expenses to assess affordability by county for all Californians.
-“The result is an interactive map shows how many Californians could afford to live in each county — which paints a much bleaker picture of the state’s expensive areas than had previously been shown.”
-The study also accounts for things like access to transportation, which can lower the cost of living in urban areas, somewhat balancing out more expensive rents.
+To shift to a new definition of affordability, researchers used data about housing costs, income, and other expenses to assess affordability by county for all Californians.
+“The result is an interactive map that shows how many Californians could afford to live in each county — paints a much bleaker picture of the state’s most expensive areas than had previously been shown.”
+The study also accounts for things like access to transportation, which can lower the cost of living in areas, somewhat balancing out more expensive rents.

-The study’s findings could lead to changes in how policymakers affordability to account for overall costs — but changes to housing assistance programs would likely require major injections of new .
+The study’s findings could lead to changes in how policymakers define affordability to better account for overall costs — but changes to housing would likely require major injections of new funding.

 Read More